rbturnbull/dcodex/docs/deployment.rst

 * Next it will ask you to 'Add Tags'.
 That isn't necessary at this stage.
 * Next it will ask you to 'Configure Security Group'.
 You need click the 'Add Rule' button to add the HTTP and then the HTTPS protocols.
 It should automatically select the correct ports (i.e. 80 and 443).
 * Then it will show you a summary of your decisions and let you review your choices.
 You are now able to click the 'Launch' button.
 * If you haven't created an instance previously, it will prompt you to download a new key pair.
 Save it in your ~/.ssh directory.
 Make sure you keep it secret and never check it in to a repository.
+This key needs to be only readable by you so you may need to change the permissions. e.g. :code:`chmod 600 ~/.ssh/<name of key>.pem`.
 * You can now click the 'Launch Instances' button.
 The instance will then be launched.
 It may take a short time to fire up.